Lancer-GWL/FiveM-ESX-Anti-DDoS-Script/README.md

 Restart your FiveM server or start the resource manually using the server console command: 'start anti_ddos'

-Restart your server or start the resource manually.

 ## Usage
 The script automatically monitors player connection attempts upon startup.